We are interested in getting some solar kits but not sure where to start? Could you recommend what we would need?

-The Solar Car V2 (Code: SOLARv2) is aimed at the next level of teaching (solar and electricity).
-It not as quick as the Basic Solar vehicle, and it uses a two-piece panel (No. 11) and utilizes the MOTJ2 motor.
-This panel has a lower total power output than the No. 4 panel.
+SOLAR CAR V2 (Code: SOLARv2) is slower performing vehicle that the above due to the panel used.
+Uses a two-piece panel (No. 11) and the MOTJ2 motor.
 Instead of providing only power, this panel is used to allow the teacher and student to experiment with wiring panels in series and parallel and how the power generated is affected by those changes, under changed lighting conditions (as the sun goes down, or on an overcast day).

-The Advanced Solar Car (Code: SOLDV) - uses a larger (4 piece panel) and has electronics (a Solar Panel Power Controller).
+ADVANCED SOLAR CAR (Code: SOLDV) uses a larger (4 piece panel) and has electronics (a Solar Panel Power Controller).
 This kit allows more complexity and versatility for experimentation.

-The Intro Solar Car (Code: SCRINT) is used to introduce concepts that are needed to participate in Model Solar Challenges (but is not suitable for competition).
+INTRO SOLAR CAR (Code: SCRINT) introduces concepts that are needed to participate in Model Solar Challenges (but is not suitable for competition).
 This car uses 2 No. 4 Solar panels (usable in series and parallel) and has wheels with a low rolling resistance.